 Scholarly Commons Citation

 Langevoort, Donald C., "Internal Controls After Sarbanes-Oxley: Revisiting Corporate Law's "Duty of Care as Responsibility for Systems"" (2006).
 Georgetown Law Faculty Publications and Other Works.
-Paper 144.
+144.